 The Impact Of The Colours We Use In Our Art

 I have written many times about how the use of colour can contribute to the mood of a room and provide a healing experience.
-I summarised some of my thoughts in my May 2016 blog on Colour Perspectives.
+I summarized some of my thoughts in my blog Colour Perspectives.

 But if you think about it, as well as the viewer being affected by the colours used in the artwork, the artist is also affected.
 During the act of creating artists are exposed to the effects of the very colours they work with.
 Some times we may even make a colour choice that we wish to work with because we need that colour ourselves.
 For example, if I am feeling tired or cold I tend to work with the warmer colours, particularly red.
 This makes sense as red is vibrant, warming and energetic.